Sweden’s Minister for Policy Coordination and Energy, Ibrahim Baylan speaks to us about the importance of a sustainable Swedish energy policy

 “Energy should be sustainable, secure and affordable for all.
 Electricity in both the long- and short-term is something the Government of Sweden is making increasingly reliable and as such, we plan to move to 100% renewably generated electricity by 2040.
 There is an agreement from 80% of the Swedish Parliament to make this target the number 1 goal of the Swedish electricity system.

 “Energy efficiency measures are essential for Sweden to achieve its energy policy objectives, which is the historical experience of the Government of Sweden.
 Normally, politicians focus on the production side, such as in the US where they are now focussing on coal.
-In Sweden, we have focussed on wind and hydro power, so from our perspective, it is equally important to focus on energy efficiency.
-This is a proven cost-effective way to provide the industry and households with energy, without needing to increase the production.
+In Sweden, we have focussed on the wind and hydropower, so from our perspective, it is equally important to focus on energy efficiency.
+This is a proven cost-effective way to provide the industry and households with energy, without needing to increase production.

 “In terms of where Sweden is now compared to the 1980’s – we have 25% more inhabitants and our gross domestic product (GDP) has grown by 100% – but we are using less energy and electricity today.
 This proves that it is possible to combine both the development of a modern welfare society and the decreased use of energy, a work which the Government of Sweden will continue to intensify.”